Orange-OpenSource/ods-ios/docs/components/textSelection.md

         .accentColor(theme.componentColors.accent)
 ```

-**Remark:** If the accent color is set a top level of views, no need to apply it again.
+**Remark:** If the accent color is set on the root view, no need to apply it again.